miekg/learninggo/basics.md

 specified.
 A slice is always coupled to an array that has a fixed size.
 For slices we define a capacity (!slice,capacity) and a length (!slice,length) (#fig-array-vs-slice) shows the creation of an array, then the creation of a slice.
-First we create an array of $$m$$ elements of the type `int`: `var array[m]int` .
+First we create an array of $m$ elements of the type `int`: `var array[m]int` .

 Next, we create a slice from this array: `slice := array[:n]` .
 And now we have: